atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

 management of the DIRAC components on the server.
 In multi-server installations DIRAC components are distributed among a number of servers installed using the procedure for additional host installation.

-For all DIRAC installations any number of additional **client installations** are possible.
+For all DIRAC installations any number of client installations is possible.

 Requirements
 -----------------------------------------------

-**Server:**
+*Server:*

-      - 9130-9200 ports should be open in the firewall for the incoming TCP/IP connections (this is the default range if predefined ports are used, the port on which services are listening can be configured by the DIRAC administrator).
+      - 9130-9200 ports should be open in the firewall for the incoming TCP/IP connections (this is the default range if predefined ports are used, the port on which services are listening can be configured by the DIRAC administrator);
-      - For the server hosting the portal, ports 80 and 443 should be open and redirected to ports 8080 and 8443 respectively, i.e. setting iptables appropriately.
+      - For the server hosting the portal, ports 80 and 443 should be open and redirected to ports 8080 and 8443 respectively, i.e. setting iptables appropriately;
-      - Grid host certificates in pem format
+      - Grid host certificates in pem format;
-      - At least one of the servers of the installation must have updated CAs and CRLs.
+      - At least one of the servers of the installation must have updated CAs and CRLs files;
-      - If gLite third party services are to be accessed (for example for the pilot job submission via WMS or for data transfer using FTS) gLite UI must be installed and the environment made available via "source" of some script like /etc/profile.d/grid-env.sh.
+      - If gLite third party services are needed (for example, for the pilot job submission via WMS or for data transfer using FTS) gLite User Interface must be installed and the environment set up by "sourcing" the corresponding script, e.g. /etc/profile.d/grid-env.sh.

-**Client:**
+*Client:*

-      - User certificate and private key in .pem format into $HOME/.globus directory with correct permissions.
+      - User certificate and private key in .pem format in the $HOME/.globus directory with correct permissions.
-      - User certificate loaded into Web Browser (supported browsers are: Mozilla Firefox, Chrome and Safari)
+      - User certificate loaded into the Web Browser (currently supported browsers are: Mozilla Firefox, Chrome and Safari)

 Server preparation